mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 ## A character's sentiment profile

-To determine the unqiueness of the sentiment profile we use the lift measure; we will measure how much each sentiment for a character is over- or underrepresented in comparison to alice.
-So we first put the relative sentiment frequencies of alice in the data frame _tbl_alice_sentiments_ to join them with the sentiments of all characters.
+To determine the uniqueness of the sentiment profile we use the lift measure; we will measure how much each sentiment for a character is over- or underrepresented in comparison to Alice.
+So we first put the relative sentiment frequencies of Alice in the data frame _tbl_alice_sentiments_ to join them with the sentiments of all characters.
 Based on the sentiment lift we also calculate another measure, which I'll call impact, that shows how much the sentiment deviates from Alice's profile, irrespective whether it's over or underrepresented.
 This measure will later be used in the visualisation.

 ```r
 tbl_alice_sentiments <- tbl_persona_sentiments %>%